CU-Boulder-CRDDS/Research-Data-Foundations-Camp-2025-January/content/data-analysis-in-python/preliminaries.md

 It should be noted that Anaconda and Miniconda are free for research purposes, but should you require a solution without limitations on use, please try the Miniconda equivalent [Conda Forge](https://conda-forge.org/).
 The above conda commands for installing the required packages are the same.

 Virtual Office hours are available on Wednesday at 2:00 to assist with installation of Python and the required packages.

+The related Python files are available in this [Python Data Analysis and Visualization](https://github.com/GeospatialCentroid/Python-Data-Analysis-and-Visualization) repo.